« Back

 “Yes.
 Yes, get on!”

-They are able to reconvene with the remainder of their men, who find in turn the rest of the Greeks as they retreat swiftly from the besieged gates, the large explosion doubling as their signal to withdraw.
+They are able to reconvene with the remainder of their men, who find in turn the rest of the Greeks as they retreat swiftly from the besieged gates, the large explosion acting as their signal to withdraw.
 There, Aetos finds his own steed and Leukos is freed from the burden of two kings.

 Together the army return to the camp to lick their wounds, and to weigh the victories and losses of the day.